vidjil/vidjil/doc/locus.md

 When using Vidjil-algo through the command-line, the configuration of analyzed recombinations is done in the `germline/homo-sapiens.g` preset.

-The detection of complete recombinations is reliable and provided that the reads are long enough around the V(D)J junction (see above).
+The detection of complete recombinations is reliable provided the reads are long enough around the V(D)J junction (see above).

 The detection of incomplete/special recombinaisons is more challenging and may fail in some cases.